arjunkhara/Unreal-Engine-Fire-Fighter-Game-Repo/readme.md

 <h4>Progress Report</h4>: Coming up to the final stage of the games-build, the following schedule has been established and agreed on:<br/>

-<strong>Saturday 13 January 2018</strong><br/>1.
+<strong>(COMPLETED) Saturday 13 January 2018</strong><br/>1.
 Dan will bring all his logic and assets into a single project file called FireFight.uproject.<br/>2.
 Dan will construct the metrics of the basic environment, i.e. the four walls and ceiling.<br/>

-<strong>Sunday 14 January 2018</strong><br/>3.
+<strong>(COMPLETED) Sunday 14 January 2018</strong><br/>3.
 Arjun will add materials to the environment.<br/>4.
 Arjun will add night and day cycle.<br/>5.
 Arjun will add effects to the gun.<br/>

 <strong>Tuesday 16 January 2018</strong><br/>6.
 Dan will complete win conditions and begin debug.<br/>7.
 Arjun will complete UI effects and code integration.<br/>